russell-n/theape/ape/plugins/apeplugin.rst

-And this is a hand-drawn one which should be easier to read but may not guaranteed to be up-to-date.
+And this is a hand-drawn one which should be easier to read but is not guaranteed to be up-to-date.

 .. uml::